You will need a long spirit level, a drill, screwdrivers, cable detector, a saw, a tape measure, clamps and a jigsaw.

 - Measure the position of the wall hanging brackets by transferring the position of the bracket from the back of the unit to the wall, measuring from the line.

-- Use the correct fixings for your type of wall and drill your hole in slightly downward angle.
+- Use the correct fixings for your type of wall and drill your hole in a slightly downward angle.
 This will give a stronger fixing.
 Use wall plugs for a better fit.

 - Attach the hanging brackets to the wall and to the back of the unit and lift it into place.
 Take care it is properly secured and check it is level.
 It will have adjustment screws inside the cupboard for pulling it tight to the wall and for slight level adjustments.